OnlyQubes/OQ.MineBot.PluginBase/README.md

 # Tasks
 ### Description
+Plugin tasks should be seperated in different classes, e.g.: Sugarcane farmer: Farm task, Store items task.
+All plugin tasks should be registered by *IStartPlugin OnStart()* method.
+When registering tasks the plugin should pass all the settings as to the constructor (see official plugins).
+Tasks should implement different listeners, instead of registering events manually (add events only if a pre-made listener isn't available).
+ITask classes have to override `bool Exec()`, which will determined if the listener events get triggered.
+If `Exec()` returns false then no listener events will be called until true is returned.
 ### Listeners
 * ITickListener: `OnTick()`
   * The method 'OnTick' will be called each tick (~50ms) until the bot gets disconnected or the plugin is stopped.